The Boston Tea Party

 “This is our favorite place to play in the whole country.”

-– Lou Reed, onstage with The Velvet Underground at the Tea Party, 12/12/68
+The Velvet Underground at the Boston Tea Party, December 12, 1968

-MMONE celebrated the 40th anniversary of The Boston Tea Party, the legendary 1960s rock ballroom, with a gathering of 100 Boston-area music people on 1/24/07.
-At that event The Bostonian Society unveiled an historical marker to be placed on the building at 53 Berkeley Street (at the corner of Appleton Street in the South End) which was the original home of the Tea Party.
-Since 1907 the Society has placed over 140 markers at historic sites, and this was the first time a music venue was so honored.
-To read what the marker says, click on the green image below.
+On January 24, 2007, the Music Museum of New England celebrated the 40th anniversary of The Boston Tea Party’s opening with a gala that included 100 people from the Boston-area music scene celebrating the truly legendary rock ballroom.
+At the event, The Bostonian Society unveiled an historical marker to be placed at the Tea Party’s original home, the building at 53 Berkeley Street (at the corner of Appleton Street in the South End).
+The Society had placed over 140 markers at historic sites since 1907, but that was the first time a music venue was so honored.

-The event was held next door at 41 Berkeley Street, in the lobby of the Benjamin Franklin Institute of Technology.
-In addition to the marker, highlights of the ceremony included Don Law’s tales of the Tea Party; reading of a statement sent by Peter Wolf, who was unable to attend because he was in a recording session; and the presentation of a generous donation to MMONE by concert memorabilia collector and archivist David Swartz.
-The “good vibes” evident that day reminded everyone of the atmosphere that made the Tea Party such a special place.
+In addition to the marker, highlights of the ceremony included Don Law’s tales of the Tea Party; the reading of a statement written by Peter Wolf of The Hallucinations and The J. Geils Band, who was unable to attend because he was in a recording session; and the presentation of a generous donation to MMONE by concert memorabilia collector and archivist David Swartz.
+The “good vibes” evident that day reminded everyone of the atmosphere that made the Tea Party such a unique and special place.

-The show on the opening weekend and the next one featured The Lost.
-In that group, his first band, was Willie “Loco” Alexander, who later became a mainstay of Boston’s punk scene.
+The show on the opening weekend and the following one featured The Lost, which included Willie “Loco” Alexander (playing in his first band), who later became a mainstay of Boston’s punk scene.
 Then came the Tea Party debut of The Hallucinations, whose frontman Peter Wolf went on to hit records and the cover of Rolling Stone with The J. Geils Band.
-Soon the film showings ended, and the Tea Party began presenting acts from out of town.
-The Velvet Underground first came up from New York City in May ‘67, and because they didn’t perform in New York again for the next three years, the Tea Party in effect became their home club.
+Shortly after the Tea Party’s opening, film showings ended and the venue began presenting acts from out of town.
+The Velvet Underground came up from New York City in May ’67 and didn’t perform in the Big Apple again for the next three years, the Tea Party in effect becoming the band’s home club.

-“The two shows I remember where I just sat with my mouth open was that Yardbirds show [in Connecticut which his first band Chain Reaction opened for] and Led Zeppelin at the Boston Tea Party in 1969.”
+“The two shows I remember where I just sat with my mouth open was that Yardbirds show [in Connecticut which his first band Chain Reaction opened for] and Led Zeppelin at the Boston Tea Party in 1969,” Aerosmiths Steven Tyler said in an interview with Rolling Stone in April 2005.

 Published On: February 20, 2013